Therapists / Psychologists

 Dr Shroff is passionate about conducting corporate training and workshops for multinational corporations to raise awareness and reduce the stigma around issues related to employee mental health.
 She has assisted numerous organisations to address these issues more effectively and create psychologically healthy workplaces in order to reduce burnout and absenteeism.

 Dr Shroff has been fortunate enough to be raised in Hong Kong, and work in both the United Kingdom and the USA, providing her with the invaluable experience of woking within a diverse environment and amongst a variety of cultures.
 She understands first hand what it feels like to be an immigrant and the challenges that come with moving to a new country.
-It is her own experience of living abroad and moving to various countries that has helped crystallize her desire to work with multi-cultural populations by utilizing depth therapy.
+It is her own experience of living abroad and moving to various countries that has helped crystallise her desire to work with multi-cultural populations by utilising depth therapy.

-Dr Shroff provides individual and group supervision to counselors, psychologists and other mental health professionals.
+Dr Shroff provides individual and group supervision to counsellors, psychologists and other mental health professionals.
 Additionally, Dr Shroff is a regular contributor to several publications in Hong Kong and acted as an associate profession at City University of Hong Kong where she supervised and taught Doctoral Level Psychology students.
 She is also a service provider providing pro-bono therapy and Medico-Legal Assessments to refugee and asylum seekers.

 Dr Shroff is a registered member of the Division of Clinical psychology (DCP) of the Hong Kong Psychological Society (HKPS) and the American Psychological Association.